lamini-ai/llm-operator/README.md

 ![fullApp.png](images%2FfullApp.png)

-Build a chain of operations and define a flow of your application.
+Build a chain of operators and define a flow of your application.

 ### Framework